 Horse racing is all about ensuring fair competition between the runners and riders in order to provide the best sporting experience for race-goers.

-This means us punters can bet on horse racing knowing that the horses are at roughly the same level of ability, and that races will be close.
+It means us as punters can bet on horse racing knowing that the horses are at roughly the same level of ability, and that races will be close.

 So what are these classifications all about?
 Well, Paddy Power is here to explain all as part of our Demystifying Racing series of guides.